The Coordination Gap: Multi-Agent Alternation Metrics for Temporal Fairness in Repeated Games: Methods

 \subsection{AltRatio and PA-Equivalent Interpretation}

-To interpret ALT values, we define $\text{AltRatio} = x/n \in [0,1]$, where $x$ represents the equivalent number of perfectly alternating agents, while the remaining $n-x$ agents stay stationary.
+To interpret ALT values, we define $\text{AltRatio} = x/n \in [0,1]$, where $x$ is the equivalent number of perfectly alternating agents.
+Benchmark sequences are constructed with $x$ agents rotating in fixed order while the remaining $n-x$ agents never reach the terminal, and regression over these integer anchors assigns intermediate (non-integer) equivalents to observed metric values.
 Multiplying by $n$ yields the \textbf{PA-equivalent}: ``This system coordinates as well as $x$ out of $n$ perfectly alternating agents.''
-Benchmarking details and regression equations appear in Supplementary Section S1.
+Benchmarking details and regression equations appear in Supplementary Section S1 (Figures 1 to 6).
 PA-equivalent is an interpretive mapping distinct from Relative Change and Coordination Score, which compare observed ALT values to random-policy baselines.